 - Fully cordless — drop it in with no cord, hose, or power supply to position.

 Aiper built its reputation on cordless robots that navigate intelligently.
-Its WavePath route planning maps the pool and cleans in a systematic pattern rather than bouncing at random, and HydroComm solves a problem that trips up most cordless robots: keeping the app connected through the water so you can steer, schedule, and monitor the robot while it’s submerged.
-The flagship Scuba X1 and mid-range Scuba S1 climb walls and scrub the waterline, while the budget Seagull SE brings cordless cleaning to smaller and above-ground pools.
+Its WavePath 3.0 route planning maps the pool and cleans in a systematic pattern rather than bouncing at random, and the Scuba X1’s built-in underwater app connectivity — extendable with the optional HydroComm hub — solves a problem that trips up most cordless robots: staying connected so you can steer, schedule, and monitor the robot while it’s submerged.
+The Scuba X1 ($949.99 MSRP) and mid-range Scuba S1 climb walls and scrub the waterline, while the budget Seagull SE brings cordless cleaning to smaller and above-ground pools.
+Our full Aiper Scuba X1 review digs into where independent testers found the suction spec doesn’t fully hold up on heavier debris.
 For the full Aiper lineup, see our best Aiper pool cleaner guide, and for the cordless category overall, our best cordless robotic pool cleaner guide.

 WYBOT: the solar-convenience & value pick